temporalio/edu-appdatasec-go-code/exercises/codec-server/README.md

    Examine the `main.go` file in the `codec-server` subdirectory.
 This file contains a complete HTTP server implementation using the Go standard library.
-   It listens on endpoints at `/{namespace}/encode` and `/{namespace}/decode` as expected by the Temporal CLI, Web UI, and SDKs, and contains stubs for OIDC and CORS enablement.
-These are the baseline requirements for a Temporal Codec Server, which can be implemented using standard HTTP functionality in any language of your choosing.
-Temporal Codec Servers need, at minimum, one additional configuration detail before they can be deployed from sample code.
-   Specifically, Codec Servers need to import the Converter logic from your own application, and then map the Converter logic on a per-Namespace basis.
+   It listens on endpoints at `/{namespace}/encode` and `/{namespace}/decode` as expected by the Temporal CLI, Web UI, and SDKs.
+This Codec Server needs one additional configuration detail before it can be deployed from sample code -- it needs to import the Codec logic from your own application, and then map that logic to a Namespace URL path.
 Edit the `import()` block at the top of `codec-server/main.go` to import the rest of your application as a Go module named `temporalconverters`.
-Don't forget that you can import Go modules from GitHub URLs.
 2. Next, create an array named `codecs` in the `main()` function of `codec-server/main.go`.
 Keys should be Namespace strings.
 Values should be of the type `converter.PayloadCodec`.
 By default, you only need to assign the `default` Namespace to `{temporalconverters.NewPayloadCodec()}` from this example.
 3. After making these additions, you should have a functioning Codec Server, integrated with your application logic.
-Again, everything else in here is configured as generically as possible — note that this example Codec Server listens on port 8081, which is usually used in testing configurations — but this fulfills all the requirements of a Temporal Codec Server, and you could incorporate any other authentication requirements on top of HTTP as needed.
 From the root of your project directory, run your Codec Server with:

    ```shell
    go run ./codec-server/main.go